GEMINI-Medicine/DFC-risk-model/README.md

 2) **Data**:
 	- `data/data_dictionary.csv` provides a detailed overview of all predictor and outcome variables
 	- `data/dummy_data.rds` contains randomly generated dummy data that can be used for testing purposes
-	- Note: Due to patient privacy concerns, we are not able to share the original training data in this repository.
+	- Note: To protect patient privacy, we are not able to share the original training data in this repository.
 A description of the cohort used for model training can be found in Roberts & Loeffler et al. (in preparation).
 3) **R demo code**
 	- [predict_risk.md](predict_risk.md) contains a brief demo illustrating how to load the model object, generate predictions on new data, and evaluate model performance.